Poojitha-Thikka/E-HealthHub/README.md

 # E-HealthHub
-Hospital Management System using MySQL, Php and Bootstrap
+E-HealthHub using MySQL, Php and Bootstrap

 ## Need to work on: